 During my research it was clear to me, that for some competitors marketing was more important than the actual product.
 Many of the highest selling multis are relatively cheap (£3 or less) and sold in most high st shops (Holland & Barrett, Sainsbury’s etc.) or on Amazon.
 However, they have one thing in common - quality (or lack thereof).
 These products typically have 40-50 vitamins in their ingredients list, and the consumer thinks that’s a good thing, so they buy - who wouldn’t want to get all those vitamins in one tablet right?
 Well, every capsule has a limited capacity.
 If you have 50 vitamins you can only spend a little bit of space on each vitamin.
 The result is low doses of vitamins like Calcium, Magnesium, D3 etc. almost making them useless!
 That’s why ours has just 10 vitamins - each chosen with a specific purpose, and dosed accordingly.
 It also reflects what I mentioned earlier - there’s no point copying what brands have done before.

 In terms of next steps, it’s hard to say at this point.
 There are a lot of moving parts, for example we have just launched so want to gauge demand, there’s no ruling out a second lockdown and we’re still yet to finalise the unspeakable (Brexit).
-However, I want to solidify our multi as one of the premium products on the market first rather than try and release 10 different products in a year.
+As well as that, we need to decide whether we want to focus on being a purely online supplement business or consider moving in to retail.
+However, I want to solidify our multi as one of the premium products on the market first rather than try and release 10 different products in a year or try and sell on 10 different platforms.
 The focus is, and will always be on quality over quantity.

 For now, it is a multivitamin - for the future, it’s a whole lot more.